 Pre-K & Preschool theme ideas for Winter

-Thanks to Sheryl from Teaching 2 and 3 Year Olds for sharing this great snowman art project with me, and permitting me include this on my website.
+Long before Sheryl from Teaching 2 and 3 Year Olds had a site of her own, she shared this great snowman art project with me, and permitted me to include it on my website (thank you, Sheryl!)
 Children glue 3 sizes of white paper doilies onto large blue construction paper (12×18).
 They identify the large, medium and small doilies, gluing them in order from the bottom to the top.
 I set out several kinds of collage materials: colored craft pompoms, colored buttons, yarn, pipe cleaners, wiggle eyes, tissue paper squares, popsicle sticks, and small craft foam squares.
 All of these materials are inexpensive; I was able to find the 3 sizes of doilies, pompoms, pipe cleaners, colored buttons, and popsicle sticks at the Dollar Tree.
 I tell the children to decorate their snowman any way they chose and use any materials they choose.
 These turned out so cute and unique to each child.
 I like this because it’s more open-ended than most art projects.
 Tip: Use a divided chip and dip tray to hold the collage materials.
 This makes it easier for the children to see the materials and get what they need.
-(Click to enlarge the images.)
 If three sizes of doilies are unavailable, you can use two same-sized doilies for the snowman.

 Have children draw a picture themselves and their friends playing outdoors on a piece of blue construction paper.
 Oil pastels work well on colored construction paper.
 Pour a small amount of white tempera paint onto a small plate or shallow bowl.
 Have the children dip a cotton ball into the white paint and press it all around their paper to make snow.